How to plan a corporate event in Baku: a planner's guide

 - How long does a drone permit take in Baku for corporate events?

 - Standard drone permits clear in 8–14 working days through the State Agency for Civil Aviation, with Birtour as the named applicant.
 Restricted zones (National Flag Square, Heydar Aliyev Center exterior, Old City) can add 1–3 weeks depending on the airspace overlay.
+The regulator publishes no statutory clock for this, so treat that window as our own filing history rather than a published service standard.

 - What's the venue capacity at the Heydar Aliyev Center?

 - The Heydar Aliyev Cultural Center accommodates 1,000+ standing and is configurable for 180–600 banquet across quadrants.
 For 180-pax incentives we typically use a single quadrant with charcoal drape partitioning the other floor segments.
+The Center itself publishes no rate card or capacity chart, so these are our own working floor plans from delivered programs, not a published figure you can cite.

 - Do Baku 5-star hotels run halal kitchens for GCC corporate programs?